lvallejomendez/flask-101/README.md

 * Create a Flask application that responds to user requests at specific URLs.
 * Handling both server and user errors.
 * Call external APIs from Flask.
-* Create a service that gets pictures from past events stored in cloud object storage (IBM Cloud).